Henkoglobin/lazylualinq/README.md

     To learn more about this feature, check out [String Lambdas](#string-lambdas).

-There are three major categories of functions (or operators) in lazylualinq: Constructors (functions that create a sequence of values from some kind of source), intermediate functions (that perform some kind of transformative operation on a sequence, such as filtering or projections) and terminal functions (which also perform a transformative operation on a sequence, but return a value that's _not_ a sequence).
+There are three major categories of functions (or operators) in LazyLuaLinq: Constructors (functions that create a sequence of values from some kind of source), intermediate functions (that perform some kind of transformative operation on a sequence, such as filtering or projections) and terminal functions (which also perform a transformative operation on a sequence, but return a value that's _not_ a sequence).

 # Constructors